Skip to content

 Data Sharing and the Future of Data Warehousing in the Cloud

-In this article, our CEO Goran (Kima) Kimovski, writes about the future of the data cloud when it comes to Data Warehousing and what sharing data in the data cloud looks like.
+In this article, our CEO, Goran (Kima) Kimovski, discusses the future of the data cloud in terms of Data Warehousing and what sharing data in the data cloud looks like.

 Their customers prefer to load the data into their own data warehouse or data analytics platform for direct processing and analysis.
 I've heard this same scenario over a dozen times in recent months, and I am used to it by now.